Preliminary Study on Impact of Altitudinal Clines Over Distribution of Aphidoidea Complex in Kaghan Valley, Khyber Pakhtunkhwa, Pakistan

 Conclusions and Recommendations

 The results shows rich biodiversity of the study area.
 Although aphid shows a decrease in number with increase in altitude.
-However, species richness was profusely evident at high altitude in the present day work.
+However, species richness was profusely evident at lower altitude in the present day work.
 According to the findings, factors such as altitude, climate and floral diversity interact to form aphid diversity as it varies with elevation.
 The findings would act as a benchmark for future research as no work has yet reported on aphid fauna from the study area.

 Acknowledgements